arjanvdmeij/msp4-bricksticker/README.md

 For a description of the deployment process, see the corresponding chapter in the [**Word document**](https://github.com/arjanvdmeij/msp4-bricksticker/blob/master/MSP-4-Brickstickershop.docx) located in the root of the repository.
-This chapter describes the current deployment, as well as the environment variables required in order to run the code locally.
+This chapter describes the current deployment, as well as the environment variables required in order to run the code locally, including creation of a `Staff` group within Django Admin for easy adding of staff members.

 ## Credits